EliMattingly22/DesignDriveCoilFilt.jl/README.md

 * DetermineFreq = false, If you want the solver to determine the most appropriate drive frequency set this to true.
 Must include a CDrive then

-* AddNotchFreq = nothing, If you want a notch frequency e.g. 2f0, or 3f0, set this to the frequency you want to notch in Hz
+* AddNotchFreq = nothing, If you want a notch frequency e.g. 2f0, or 3f0, set this to the frequency you want to notch in Hz.
+If this is a vector (length must be 1 or 2) it will make a notch at both values.

 * FilterZ = TargetZ, The characteristic impednace of the filter